ReturnInfinity/BareMetal-OS-legacy/docs/Building Newlib.md

 	../newlib-2.0.0/configure --target=x86_64-pc-baremetal --disable-multilib

-Edit the Makefile and remove all instances of `x86_64-pc-baremetal-` in the FOR_TARGET section.
+Edit the Makefile with the following commands.
 This will instruct the compiler to use the default applications instead of looking for a special cross-compiler that does not exist (and is not necessary).

+	sed -i 's/TARGET=x86_64-pc-baremetal-/TARGET=/g' Makefile
+	sed -i 's/WRAPPER) x86_64-pc-baremetal-/WRAPPER) /g' Makefile

 Also add `-fno-stack-protector` to CFLAGS_FOR_TARGET and CXXFLAGS_FOR_TARGET.
 You may also want to add `-mcmodel=large` if you plan on running programs in the high canonical address range.